-FREQUENTLY ASKED QUESTIONS FOR COMPETITIVE ALLIED HEALTH SCIENCES AND NURSING PROGRAMS
+FREQUENTLY ASKED QUESTIONS FOR COMPETITIVE PROGRAMS

-The sequence for the program can be found under the guided pathway tab in the College catalog.
+The sequence for the program can be found under the Guided Pathway tab in the College Catalog.

 Unsuccessful course attempts that led to ineligibility for academic ranking for competitive programs will expire after five years (60 months).
 This applies to any courses that led to ineligibility.
-Prior failures will remain on students’ permanent academic records but will not be included in the ranking grade point average.
+Prior failures will remain on students’ permanent academic record but will not be included in the ranking grade point average.

 Each attempt will not be calculated in the overall ranking GPA for prospective candidates for the Radiologic Technology and Respiratory Care Technology Programs.
 The highest grade will be used for these programs.

 If a student makes less than a “C” in a natural science course for a competitive program that includes a lab, this will be counted as “one” academic failure or unsuccessful attempt.
 The student will be required to retake the component (lab or theory) in which a grade of less than a “C” was awarded in order to meet the prerequisite requirement.
 The theory letter grade will be averaged with the corresponding letter grade in lab to determine the final letter grade for ranking purposes.

-The TEAS is the Test of Essential Academic Skills for students considering Allied Health and Nursing programs.
+The TEAS is the Test of Essential Academic Skills for applicants considering Allied Health and Nursing programs.
 The test is composed of multiple choice items measuring basic academic preparedness in reading, mathematics, science, English and language usage.

-The following health programs require the TEAS exam: Associate Degree Nursing; Diagnostic Medical Sonography; and Practical Nursing.
+The following health programs require the TEAS exam: Associate Degree Nursing, Diagnostic Medical Sonography, and Practical Nursing.

 August 31, 2016